Plastic: Amorphous and crystalline plastics

-Many plastics are completely amorphous, meaning they lack a highly ordered molecular structure.
+Many plastics are amorphous, meaning they lack a highly ordered molecular structure.
 Crystalline plastics exhibit a pattern of more regularly spaced atoms, such as high-density polyethylene (HDPE), polybutylene terephthalate (PBT), and polyether ether ketone (PEEK).
 However, some plastics are partially amorphous and partially crystalline in molecular structure, giving them both a melting point and one or more glass transitions (the temperature above which the extent of localized molecular flexibility is substantially increased).
 These so-called semi-crystalline plastics include polyethylene, polypropylene, polyvinyl chloride, polyamides (nylons), polyesters and some polyurethanes.

 Conductive polymers

-Intrinsically conducting polymers (ICPs) are organic polymers that conduct electricity.
-While a conductivity of up to 80 kilosiemens per centimeter (kS/cm) in stretch-oriented polyacetylene has been achieved, it does not approach that of most metals.
-For example, copper has a conductivity of several hundred kS/cm.
+Conductive polymers include certain kinds of polyacetylene, which attracted much academic interest.
+Conductivities as high as 80 kilosiemens per centimeter (kS/cm) have been achieved in such materials, although that value is not comparable to that of copper (60 MS/cm).
+A practical conductive plastic is poly(3,4-ethylenedioxythiophene) polystyrene sulfonate.

 Biodegradable plastics and bioplastics

 Biodegradable plastics

-Biodegradable plastics are plastics that degrade (break down) upon exposure to biological factors, such as sunlight, ultra-violet radiation, moisture, bacteria, enzymes, or wind abrasion.
-Attacks by insects, such as waxworms and mealworms, can also be considered forms of biodegradation.
-Aerobic degradation requires the plastic to be exposed at the surface, whereas anaerobic degradation would be effective in landfill or composting systems.
-Some companies produce biodegradable additives to further promote biodegradation.
-Although starch powder can be added as a filler to facilitate degradation of some plastics, such treatment does not lead to complete breakdown.
-Some researchers have genetically engineered bacteria to synthesize completely biodegradable plastics, such as polyhydroxybutyrate (PHB); however, As of 2021, these were still relatively expensive.
+Biodegradable plastics are plastics that are designed to degrade (break down) after use through exposure to biological factors, such as sunlight, ultraviolet radiation, moisture, bacteria, insects, enzymes, or wind abrasion.
+The most popular such materials are polylactic acids (PLAs), which have the added attraction that they are derived from non-petrochemical, renewable materials.
+PLAs have achieved only limited commercial success.